A frequency resolved atlas of the sky in continuous gravitational waves: Abstract

 \section{Abstract}

 We present the first atlas of the continuous gravitational wave sky, produced using LIGO O3a public data.
-For each $0.045$\,Hz frequency band and every point on the sky the atlas provides upper limits, signal-to-noise ratios (SNR) and frequencies where the search measures the maximum SNR.
-The results presented in the atlas are produced with the Falcon pipeline and cover nearly monochromatic gravitational wave signals in the 500-1000\,Hz band, with up to $\pm \sci{5}{-11}$\,Hz/s frequency derivative.
+For each $0.045$\,Hz frequency band and every point on the sky the atlas provides gravitational wave amplitude upper limits, signal-to-noise ratios (SNR) and frequencies where the search measures the maximum SNR.
+The approximately top $1.5$\% of the atlas results are reanalyzed with a series of more sensitive searches with the purpose of finding high SNR long coherence signals from isolated neutron stars.
+However, these searches do not reveal the presence of such signals.
+The results presented in the atlas are produced with the Falcon pipeline and cover nearly monochromatic gravitational-wave signals in the 500-1000\,Hz band, with up to $\pm \sci{5}{-11}$\,Hz/s frequency derivative.
+The Falcon pipeline computes loosely coherent power estimates to search data using a succession of coherence lengths.
+For this search we used 6 months of data, started with a 12 hour coherence length and progressed to 6 days.
 Compared to the most sensitive results previously published (also produced with the Falcon pipeline) our upper limits are 50\% more constraining.
 Neutron stars with ellipticity of $10^{-8}$ can be detected up to 150\,pc away, while allowing for a large fraction of the stars' energy to be lost through non-gravitational channels.
+These results are within an order of magnitude of the {\it minimum} neutron star ellipticity of $10^{-9}$ suggested in \cite{ellipticity}.